-The Herbert H. and Grace A. Dow College of Health Professions at Central Michigan University is proud to offer a RN-to-BSN program to Registered Nurses.
-The program is designed for working nurses to complete their BSN in less than 12 months (see plan of study for details).
-The RN-to-BSN program is aligned with the American Association of Colleges of Nursing (AACN) Essentials for Baccalaureate Professional Nursing Practice (2008) and the national Quality and Safety Education for Nurses' (QSEN) Competencies.
+We're proud to offer an RN-to-BSN program to Registered Nurses.
+The program is designed for working nurses to complete their BSN in less than 12 months.
+The RN-to-BSN program is aligned with the American Association of Colleges of Nursing Essentials for Baccalaureate Professional Nursing Practice and the national Quality and Safety Education for Nurses' Competencies.

 Nursing is a dynamic health care profession characterized by rapid and continuous change.
-In order to maximize your career opportunities as well as have the educational foundation for career advancement, a Bachelor of Science in Nursing (BSN) degree is needed.
-CMU can help you get there quickly and efficiently.
+In order to maximize your career opportunities as well as have the educational foundation for career advancement, a Bachelor of Science in Nursing degree is needed.
+Central Michigan University can help you get there quickly and efficiently.

 Get your BSN degree from a University where students, faculty, staff, and alumni learn to pursue excellence, live with compassion and be leaders.